yasmeendev/hammad/docs/BA docs/Preview/Pricing_module.md

 7. System opens Edit prices blade for this product
 8. Open Burger menu and select Valid from Valid to
 9. Close menu
 10. Add values into Valid from and Valid to fields is If needed
 11. Save

-> This value will be implemented only for selected price
+> This value will be implemented only for selected price.